 Few problems pose greater challenges to U.S. national security than controlling, reducing and countering the proliferation of nuclear arms.
 The Brookings Arms Control and Non-Proliferation Initiative brings the Institution’s multidisciplinary strengths to bear on the critical challenges of arms control and non-proliferation.
-Housed in the Center for 21st Century Security and Intelligence in the Brookings Foreign Policy program, the Initiative addresses global arms control and proliferation challenges, as well as the central negotiations between the United States and Russia.
+Housed in the Center for Security, Strategy, and Technology in the Brookings Foreign Policy program, the Initiative addresses global arms control and proliferation challenges, as well as the central negotiations between the United States and Russia.

 Brookings Senior Fellow Steven Pifer directs the initiative, joined by Senior Fellow Robert Einhorn.
 Brookings President Strobe Talbott is actively involved in the Initiative, which also draws on the expertise of a number of other Brookings experts.

 Research by Brookings experts in the Arms Control and Non-Proliferation Initiative focuses on several clusters: